What Is NIL and How Does the RallyFuel Platform Work?

 • Remedies vary by state — injunctive relief in Colorado and private damages in Nebraska raise compliance stakes.

-Rallyfuel’s role: We centralize deal data, surface conflicts early, and streamline timely disclosures so athletes and supporters can act with confidence.
+Rallyfuel’s role: We consolidate deal information, identify potential conflicts early, and simplify timely disclosures, allowing athletes and their backers to move forward with confidence.

 The NCAA’s Interim NIL Policy and Evolving Guidance

-Recent NCAA guidance reshaped what colleges can do to support endorsements and the way athletes report deals.
+Recent NCAA guidance has redefined how colleges can be involved in endorsements and how athletes report their deals.
 The interim nil policy permits athlete compensation consistent with state laws, allows professional services, and stresses timely reporting to schools and conferences.

 Key tenets: compliance, representation, and reporting